This topic describes how to use the Kafka connector.

 Metric scope

-For example, a topic is named my-topic and the partition of the topic is named 1.
-The consumer offset of the partition is reported by the <some_parent_groups>.operator.KafkaSourceReader.topic.my-topic.partition.1.currentOffset metric.
+For example, for a topic named my-topic and a partition named 1, the consumer offset of the partition is reported by the <some_parent_groups>.operator.KafkaSourceReader.topic.my-topic.partition.1.currentOffset metric.
 The number of successful commits of consumer offsets is measured by the <some_parent_groups>.operator.KafkaSourceReader.commitsSucceeded metric.

 Metrics